(Or: how not to name your business)

-So I was teaching this system, and it had a ridiculous name that I thought was just the most perfect thing in the history of stuff being named.
-Don’t even ask.
+So I was teaching this system, and it had a ridiculous name that I thought was just the most perfect thing in the history of names.

 Someone will out me eventually, I’m sure.
-But it’s just too lame to type out loud.
+But it’s just too embarrassing lame to type out loud.

 That’s not the point, though.
 The point is, I was in love with it.
 And I was about to have business card and flyers and a website launch, all with this perfect, perfect name, all on the same day.

-It was an important day, too, because I was poor.
+It was a big deal, too, because I was poor.
 Like, “these are my last twenty euros” poor.

 And two things were going on.